Over two billion people around the world suffer from "hidden hunger" or micronutrient deficiencies.

 Who Suffers from Zinc Deficiency?

-Billions of people – over 17 percent of the global population – are at risk of inadequate zinc intake.
-In fact, more than 116,000 children die each year due to zinc deficiency.
-The prevalence of inadequate zinc intake is estimated to be as high as 24 percent in Africa and 19 percent in Asia.
+Billions of people — over 17 percent of the global population — are at risk of inadequate zinc intake.
+The prevalence of inadequate zinc intake is estimated to be as high as 25 percent in Africa and 29 percent in South Asia.
 Direct measures of the prevalence of zinc deficiency are scarce as the recommended method for measuring zinc deficiency is not used widely.
+Stunting is commonly used as a proxy to estimate risk of zinc deficiency in a population.
+Approximately 23 percent of preschool-age children are stunted globally.

 Why Do We Need Zinc?

 Zinc is involved in more body functions than any other mineral.
 Zinc is essential to more than 200 enzyme systems, normal growth and development, the maintenance of body tissues, sexual function, vision, and the immune system.
-Zinc is essential for survival, and zinc deficiency has serious consequences for health, particularly during childhood when zinc requirements are increased.
+Zinc is vital for survival, meaning a deficiency has serious consequences for health, particularly during childhood when zinc requirements are increased.
 In addition, zinc deficiency also causes stunting.
-Randomized controlled trials showed that zinc supplementation can reduce the severity of morbidity from a number of common childhood infections – including diarrhea, pneumonia, and possibly malaria – by one-third.
+Randomized controlled trials showed that zinc supplementation can reduce the severity of morbidity from a number of common childhood infections — including diarrhea, pneumonia, and possibly malaria – by one-third.

 How is Biofortification Reducing Zinc Deficiency?